 The total selling price of the relinquished property, less exchange expenses, less the relinquished property’s adjusted basis.
 The adjusted basis is the original cost, plus the cost of capital improvements, less depreciation or cost recovery deductions.
 Capital gains may be subject to depreciation recapture and other IRS rules.

-This is a term that refers to the 1031 exchanger having unrestricted control of the equity from the property sold and a Constructive Receipt will invalidate a tax deferred 1031 exchange.
+This is a term that refers to the 1031 Exchange having unrestricted control of the equity from the property sold and a Constructive Receipt will invalidate a tax deferred 1031 Exchange.

 You may even purchase replacement property that is not yet built, provided that the improvements on the property are completed prior to the expiration of the 180 days (Which can be very difficult).
 In a Construction 1031 Exchange, the property is held by a specially formed LLC called the EAT “Exchange Accommodation Taxpayer”.
 A Construction Exchange generally has greater complexity and fees than a 1031 Exchange.

 A clause that is added to the purchase on sales agreement requiring the person who is not the exchanger to use their best efforts to assist the exchanger in consummating a 1031 tax deferred exchange.

 A Delaware Statutory Trust is a separate legal entity created as a trust under the laws of Delaware in which each owner has a “beneficial interest” in the DST for Federal income tax purposes and is treated as owning an undivided fractional interest in the property.
 In 2004, the IRS released Revenue Ruling 2004-86 which allows the use of a DST to acquire real estate where the beneficial interests in the trust will be treated as direct interests in replacement property for purposes of conducting 1031 Exchanges.